kubedb/website/content/docs/v2022.08.08/guides/memcached/concepts/memcached.md

 ### spec.configSecret

 `spec.configSecret` is an optional field that allows users to provide custom configuration for Memcached.
 This field accepts a [`VolumeSource`](https://github.com/kubernetes/api/blob/release-1.11/core/v1/types.go#L47).
-So you can use any kubernetes supported volume source such as `configMap`, `secret`, `azureDisk` etc. To learn more about how to use a custom configuration file see [here](/docs/v2022.08.08/guides/memcached/configuration/using-config-file).
+So you can use any Kubernetes supported volume source such as `configMap`, `secret`, `azureDisk` etc. To learn more about how to use a custom configuration file see [here](/docs/v2022.08.08/guides/memcached/configuration/using-config-file).

 ### spec.podTemplate